fortenbt/smb3-eh/eh-manipulation/_posts/2018-12-14-early-hammer-summary.md

 ### MitchFlowerPower's Early Hammer Manipulation

-Right as I was finishing this paper, I was still watching Mitch speedrun Super Mario Bros.
+Right as I was finishing the No Hands article, I was still watching Mitch speedrun Super Mario Bros.
 3. He had switched back to attempting Warpless at this point, and he had a new strategy, something he called Early Hammer Manipulation.
 He created a TAS that got a large hammer brother movement in World 2 where the Music Box bro and the Hammer bro switched positions after a quick death in 2-fort.
 His strategy to get the right movements was to play while watching the TAS, synchronizing the start of his TAS with powering on his NES, and then playing through to World 2 and trying to get the same hammer brother movements.
 He would stop and wait at the end of level 2-1 and level 2-2 and then jump at the same time as the TAS so that he hopefully hit the end level card on the same frame.
 He then showed a strategy to get a consistent death in 2-fort that would cause the Hammer bro to move down and left to end up just to the right of